scipy-conference/scipy_proceedings/papers/serge_guelton/serge_guelton.rst

 Although far more verbose than the Python version, the C++ version also uses a form of structural typing : the only assumption these two version make are that `l0` and `l1` are iterable, their content can be multiplied and the result of the multiplication is accumulatable.

-Second step only consists in the instantiation of the top-level function of the module, using user-provided signature.
-Template instantiation then triggers the instantiation of the correctly typed of all function written in the program.
-Note that the user only needs to provide the type of the outermost functions.
-The type of all internal functions is then inferred from the call site.
+Second step only consists in the instantiation of the top-level functions of the module, using user-provided signatures.
+Template instantiation then triggers the different correctly typed instantiations for all functions written in the module.
+Note that the user only needs to provide the type of the functions exported outside the module.
+The possible types of all internal functions are then inferred from the call sites.

 Last step involves a template library, called `pythonic` that contains a polymorphic implementation of many functions from the Python standard library